 Candi has received multiple industry awards, including two Citra Pariwara awards for their work in social media campaigns promoting domestic tourism.
 Their campaign for a heritage batik brand helped increase the client's social media engagement by 188% and supported a 67% growth in direct online sales.

-Office Location: Yogyakarta (Headquarters), with a presence in Jakarta
+Office Location: Bali (Headquarters), with a presence in Jakarta, Indonesia.

 Case Studies: View all case studies